xXVensXx/Simple-HTML-Server/README.md

-# HTML-Server-Simple-
+# HTML-Server-Simple
-Simple HTTP server created in c++
+Simple HTTP server created in c++.
+You can easily turn this into something much greater.
+If you want to show your own wepbage, change the filepath in Server::LoadHTMLIntoMemory(YOURFILEPATH).